-Most performances run for about 75 minutes.
-The starting time for almost all of the acts is 8pm, and most will conclude around 9:15pm, some extending until 9:30pm.
-If there are variations to this timeframe, it will be noted on the schedule.
+The majority of performances in the series have a duration of approximately 75 minutes.
+The starting time for all acts is 8pm, with most concluding around 9:15pm, though some may run as late as 9:30pm.
+Any deviations from this schedule will be indicated on the schedule.

 Why are there no performances on Monday, Tuesday, Wednesday, or Thursday?

 In order to ensure a regular schedule and prioritize high-quality shows, the bandstand performances take place exclusively on Fridays, Saturdays, and Sundays.
 By restricting the number of performance days to three per week, we are able to allocate our funds towards booking acts that demand a greater financial investment, resulting in a more enjoyable experience for our audience.

 How do I get to the bandstand (directions)?

 The bandstand is located at the end of Rehoboth Avenue, overlooking the Atlantic Ocean.
 For GPS purposes, please use:

 How do I find out if a performance is canceled?

 Our social media accounts are the primary platform for announcing cancellations of performances.
 Please note that there will be no outgoing message on the bandstand information phone line in case of a cancellation.
 Our top priority is to ensure the safety of everyone involved, while also making the decision regarding cancellations as late as possible.
 Depending on the timing of the cancellation and our ability to make immediate updates, a noticeable graphic displaying the cancellation will also be featured on this website.

 Why do we cancel performances because of weather?